valtimo-platform/valtimo-documentation/getting-started/modules/core/data-provider.md

 # Data provider

-The data provider module exposes any kind of data through an API.
+The data provider module exposes any kind of data through a single API endpoint.
 An engineer can expose data by writing a data provider.
+A data provider is useful in a scenario where the data retrieved from an API, should be fully customisable while the API endpoint stays the same.

 This module was created for a specific use-case: the admin of the application should be able to configure a data source that should populate a dropdown list.
-The admin can pick any data provider from the ui, without any code changes.
+The admin can pick any data provider from the user interface, without any code changes.

 ## Dependencies